edtireli/priority_neuro/docs/architecture.md

 ## Project Configuration

-Built-in generative-model templates live in `src/backend/models/templates.py`.
-Two example templates (`psychometric` and `poisson_rate`) expose parameter schemas with default prior hyperparameters.
+Built-in generative-model templates live in `src/backend/models/templates.py` and `src/backend/template_models`.
+Templates include `psychometric`, `poisson_rate` and `learning_curve`, each exposing a parameter schema with default priors.

 API endpoints for interacting with templates are provided by `routers/templates.py`: